sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 > **COMMON ISSUES**
 >
+>**403:** The destination to the SAP Build Process Automation API is not configured properly.
+Make sure the client ID, secret, service URL and authentication URL (with `/oath/token` path) are set correctly.
+Do not add user/password for the authentication URL.
+>
 >**404:** The API did not recognize the name of your process (i.e., `definitionId` in the request body mapper) or the path to the service is wrong -- both in the **create** tab.
 >
 >**415:** You did not send the `Content-Type` request header.